 -In July 2021, a Reddit commenter mentioned seeing a wolverine on the Wonderland Trail near a campsite at Summerland Camp.
 No further details were added, and no photograph was posted.

 -In September 2021, a second wolverine family was confirmed to be living in Mount Rainier National Park.
 Again, it was a mother with two kits.
-Some sources have reported that this is not a totally new family, but rather the same mother from last summer, this time with a new set of kids.
+It turns out this was the same mother from last summer, this time with a new set of kids.